-My main tasks have been to give life to the world.
-I've worked in detail with telling different stories that fit with the tone and world of the already live game.
-I also always try to make my locations contribute with something new and unique and feel memorable to the player.
+In my work as a World Designer my main focus was on environmental storytelling.
+I created over 70 different locations in the world, some minor scenes, and some bigger locations like farms, cities and factory areas.
+I worked in detail with coming up with and telling different stories that fit with the tone and world of the already live game.
+I always try to make my locations contribute with something new and unique and feel memorable to the player.

 My Internal Guidelines

 Every place should feel logical and be justified to exist within the game world.
 I always ask myself why the place exists, what were people doing there before the game story started?
 What are they doing there now?

 Strive to create visually appealing/cool scenes.

 The stories I tell shall fit well together with the game and immerse the player further into the world.

 Every location should contribute with something new and feel unique.